Effect-TS/effect/docs/modules/index.ts.md

 ## From "effect/MetricPolling"

-Re-exports all named exports from the "effect/MetricPolling" module as "MetricPolling".
+Re-exports all named exports from the "effect/MetricPolling" module as `MetricPolling`.

 **Signature**